RuiSantosdotme/build-web-servers-ebook-2nd/README.md

-# build-web-servers-ebook-2nd
+# Build Web Servers with ESP32 and ESP8266 eBook (3rd Edition)

-Build Web Servers with ESP32 and ESP8266 eBook (2nd Edition)
+More information about the eBook » https://RandomNerdTutorials.com/build-web-servers-esp32-esp8266-ebook/